Ricardicus/OS-course/Simple shell implementation (lab 1)/README.md

-# simple shell
+# simple shell implementation

-* system commands: fork, execv
-* shell builtin: cd
+Parses input and calls programs with their arguments using UNIX system commands such as: fork, execv Also supports the shell builtin: cd

 Can of course be extended!
 Does what the shell does best but is not a programming language.